Egor-Skriptunoff/LGS_extension/README.md

 That's why function `random()` returns random numbers having excellent statistical properties.
 Actually, after user clicked mouse buttons 100-200 times (no hurry please), these pseudo-random numbers might be considered cryptographically strong.

-The code example #2 at the end of `LGS_script_template.lua` shows how you could generate random alphanumeric strings by an LGS Lua script.
-To use such generator, a user should open a text editor, press-and-release mouse button 7, then press-and-hold left mouse button until the string printed is lengthy enough (this is an easy way to generate a strong password).
+The code example #2 at the end of `LGS_script_template.lua` shows how you could generate random alphanumeric strings in Lua script.
+To use such generator, a user should open a text editor, press-and-release mouse button 7, then press-and-hold left mouse button until the string printed is lengthy enough.
+This is an easy way to generate a strong password.

 ```lua
 GetEntropyCounter()